VladDBA/PSBlitz/README.md

 ## What it does

-Outputs the following to an Excel spreadsheet:
+Outputs the following to an Excel spreadsheet or to an HTML report:
 - Instance information
 - Wait stats - from sp_BlitzFirst
 - Currently running queries - from sp_BlitzWho